DDPSE/DDPSE.github.io/teaching/index.md

 This course is offered in a fully online asynchronous format.
 You can find the course material on a repository on our [DDPSE github page](https://github.com/DDPSE/GT_DataDrivenPSE_Course/tree/main) <br>

 As part of the DSCI program, this course has been associated with two awards, the GT Curricullum Innovation Award in 2023 and the AIChE CAST Himmelblau Award for Computer-Aided Education in 2024.
-If you want to know more about the DSCI program, watch our latest invited [webinar](https://www.youtube.com/watch?v=nYB7SH-La8M&list=PLLBUgWXdTBDjhBUNyTPIYCJsH4CAkpKzP) <br>
+If you want to know more about the DSCI program, watch our latest invited [webinar](https://www.youtube.com/watch?v=nYB7SH-La8M&list=PLLBUgWXdTBDjhBUNyTPIYCJsH4CAkpKzP) detailing the DSCI structure, content and impact! <br>

-Several PhD students have contributed to the content generation of this innovative course, due to its close connection to cutting-edge research in DDPSE.
+Several PhD students have contributed to the content generation of this innovative course, due to its close connection to recent and evolving research in DDPSE.
 Find out more in our [publication in Chemical Engineering Education Journal](https://journals.flvc.org/cee/article/view/130434).
-Contact Dr. Boukouvala if you are interested in contributing to the course content and learning more about online teaching via a research experience. <br>
+Contact Dr. Boukouvala if you are interested in contributing to the course content and learning more about online education via a research experience. <br>

 [Contact](https://ddpse.github.io/contact/) Dr. Boukouvala if you are interested in taking the course and have questions. <br>